How to Let Go of the Past and Grow Stronger From It

 Holding On Keeps You Stuck in Unhealthy Patterns

 I’ve seen clients, friends, and even myself grip tightly to trauma.
 Sometimes it’s unconscious, sometimes it’s a shield against going deep - because depth feels vulnerable.
 But holding on keeps us stuck in victimhood or in unhealthy patterns.
 The fear is strong, and our story becomes so developed that it feels safer to stay stuck than to release it.
+Sometimes having a neutral space for reflection like working with an intuitive life coach can make it easier to separate who you were then from who you’re becoming now.

 Life Example (Your Relationships + Red Flags Story)